 Overview of PERM Process (Obtaining Labor Certification)

-A look at what the U.S. employer must do in order to obtain labor certification, a prerequisite for an immigrant hire.
+Learn what a U.S. employer must do in order to obtain labor certification through PERM, a prerequisite for hiring an immigrant worker.

 Obtaining a U.S. green card is a multi-step process.
 If you are a foreign worker seeking a green card, the first step in the process is normally to obtain a job offer from a U.S. employer.
 After that, the employer completes a labor certification on your behalf, which is itself a prerequisite to your applying for a green card.
-Labor certification, commonly known as PERM, is a multi-step process within itself, as explained here.
+Labor certification, commonly known as PERM, is a multi-step process within itself, in which the employer:

 Labor Certification Step One: Prevailing Wage Determination (PWD) Request

-As the first step in the PERM process, your employer makes a "prevailing wage request" to the U.S. Department of Labor (DOL) via its FLAG website (the former "icert" website was decommissioned in 2020).
+As the first step in the PERM process, your employer makes a "prevailing wage request" to the U.S. Department of Labor (DOL) via its FLAG website.

 The prevailing wage request provides the DOL with information about the offer such as job requirements, job duties, and the worksite location.
 The DOL uses this information to issue the employer a prevailing wage determination (PWD), stating the required wage for the specific job in the specific worksite location.